This is the character sheet for Love Live!.

 - Image Song: "Mogyutto Love de Sekinchuu!" in which she's the center of the PV.

-- Idiot Hero: As other noted, she's not very bright.
+- Idiot Hero: As others have noted, she's not very bright.

 - Infectious Enthusiasm: This is the only reason why the group even ended up getting together to start with.
 It backfires on her in episode 11 of the Season 1 anime.